We are funded by our readers and may receive a commission when you buy using links on our site.

 It’s great to hear that Monster VPN doesn’t log data, but to dedicate only two sentences to its VPN service’s privacy policy doesn’t fill me with confidence.

-Another pretty terrible thing is that Monster VPN does not say which VPN protocol it uses.
+Another pretty terrible thing is that Monster VPN doesn’t say which VPN protocol it uses.
 It’s simply not mentioned anywhere on its website.
 That’s unacceptable.
 A paying customer should at least know which VPN protocol they just paid for.
 All we get from Monster VPN is a vague statement on encryption.
 It uses AES-256 bit encryption.

 MonsterVPN - Encryption

 I wrote its Support department to find out, and I haven’t received a reply.
-Just based on the one piece of information we have, AES-256 encryption would seem to indicate that it’s using either the OpenVPN or IKEv2 protocol.
+Just based on the one piece of information we have, AES-256 encryption would seem to indicate that it’s using either the OpenVPN or IKEv2 protocol .
 But I have no way of confirming that so far.

 As far as IP and DNS leaks go, I was happy to see that there weren’t any while connected to Monster VPN.